KaihangShi/gRASPA_pybind/JUPYTER_NOTEBOOKS/Example.md

 ## Prepare the MC move
-Then to run the new move, first we do the preparation of the mc move This includes: book-keeping the amount of MC move performed, initialize trial positions for the insertion move, etc.
+* Then to run the new move, first we do the preparation of the mc move
+* This includes:
+  * book-keeping the amount of MC move performed
+  * initialize trial positions for the insertion move, etc.
-:note: We can see from the random number offset on the GPU that the preparation of the insertion move costs 3 x double3 of random numbers
+* :memo: We can see from the random number offset on the GPU that the preparation of the insertion move costs 3 x double3 of random numbers
   * This corresponds to the random positions in x, y, and z directions

 ```python